TheMachinistZ/learngit/readme.txt

-git is a Version Control system git is a free software
+git is a distributed Version Control system git is a free software